ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R6.3** The data representation in a RPP response MUST only contain data related to the object, transactional information MUST be represented as one or more separate HTTP headers.

 A> TODO: [Issue #56](https://github.com/ietf-wg-rpp/rpp-requirements/issues/56)

+**R6.4** RPP operations that modify repository state MUST be atomic.
+A single request MUST either succeed completely or fail completely, leaving the repository in its original state.

+A> NOTE: derived from [@?RFC3375] 3.1 [7]

+**R6.5** RPP MUST provide services for the client to assure a re-tried transaction is executed only once if a request has been terminated or timed out before complete response has been received by the client (idempotency).

+A> NOTE: derived from [@?RFC3375] 3.1 [8]

+**R6.6** The protocol specification MUST define the expected server state for a request that times or terminates out before a response is fully sent out the the client.

+A> NOTE: derived from [@?RFC3375] 7.1 [3]

+**R6.7** For every request that results in a change to a repository object, the server MUST generate a permanent, server-unique transaction identifier.
+This identifier MUST be returned to the client in the response.

+A> NOTE: derived from [@?RFC3375] 3.3 [1]

 # Discoverability